-d.
-Ensuring that procedures are followed for system operators and to maintain records of in compliance with Civil Code § 1798.90.52.
+- d.
+Ensuring that procedures are followed for system operators an of in compliance with Civil Code § 1798.90.52. - e.

-e.
 The title and name of the current designee in overseeing the ALPR operation is maintained.
 Continually working with the Custodian of Records on the retention and destruction of ALPR data as required.